cn0047/stash/ed/t/programming/oop.md

 Design patterns and delegation brakes inheritance.

 Encapsulation:

-* The Reference Problem (update object by reference)
+* The Reference Problem (update object by reference).

 Polymorphism:

-No need in OOP, just need interface-based polymorphism.
+* No need in OOP, just need interface-based polymorphism.

 #### OOD